How It Works States Document Types Tools Guides Blog About Create Document - $7.99

 What to Include in a Tennessee Secured Promissory Note

-Every Secured Promissory Note in Tennessee should include the following vital provisions: the full legal names and addresses of both the lender and obligor, the principal loan amount, the interest rate (which must not exceed 10% or 4% above prime rate under Tennessee law), the repayment schedule and due dates, any late payment penalties, the consequences of default, and the governing law clause.
+Every Secured Promissory Note in Tennessee should include the following vital provisions: the full legal names and addresses of both the lender and obligor, the principal loan amount, the interest rate (which must not exceed Formula rate: 4% above the weekly average prime loan rate, announced weekly by the Tennessee Dept. of Financial Institutions (10.75% as of May 2026).
+10% effective rate absent a written contract. under Tennessee law), the repayment schedule and due dates, any late payment penalties, the consequences of default, and the governing law clause.
 Because this is a secured promissory note, you must also describe the collateral in detail, including how it will be valued and the lender's right to seize it upon default.

 Tennessee requires the following elements in a valid promissory note: written agreement signed by borrower, detailed collateral description, interest rate disclosure, lien filing if applicable.